White dwarf binaries suggest a common envelope efficiency $\alpha \sim 1/3$: Discussion

 \cite{zorotovic_close_2022} performed a similar analysis for several WD-BD binaries, finding that they are consistent with a low CE efficiency ($\alpha_{\rm CE}$ of about 0.2 - 0.4).
 They exclude recombination energy (but do include thermal energy), meaning their $\alpha_{\rm CE}$ values should be decreased slightly to compare with our values.
 For SDSS J1205, they found $\alpha_{\rm CE}$ to be between 0.18 and unity using progenitor masses of about 1.1 - 1.9 $M_\odot$.
 For a similar range of progenitor masses, our value of $\alpha_{\rm CE}$ ranged between 0.19 and 2.
 However, if we only use masses within 1$\sigma$ of the quoted values (as \citealt{zorotovic_close_2022} appear to have done), our $\alpha_{\rm CE}$ values reach a minimum of 0.4 instead of 0.19.
 Therefore our required $\alpha_{\rm CE}$ values appear to be somewhat larger than theirs, but we agree that $\alpha_{\rm CE}$ substantially less than unity can explain WD-BD binaries.
 SDSS J1205 was also examined by \cite{parsons_two_2017}, who found $\alpha_{\rm CE} \lambda$ for this system ranges from about 0.1 to 0.6 for a progenitor mass ranging from 0.9 to 1.5 $M_\odot$ and a WD mass of 0.43 $M_\odot$ - we find $\alpha_{\rm CE} \lambda$ from about 0.1 to 0.67 for these same parameters.
 Our values are therefore in good agreement with theirs.

 Our primary result for He WDs with 0.9 - 2.0 $M_\odot$ progenitors is that all systems are consistent with a CE efficiency of $\sim$ 0.2 to 0.4.
 In a study of post-CE binaries composed of a WD and a main sequence star, \cite{zorotovic_post-common-envelope_2010} determined ranges of $\alpha_{\rm CE}$ for 60 binaries.
-When not explicitly including the thermal energy (which helps unbind the hydrogen envelope) they did not find any evidence for a universal value of $\alpha_{\rm CE}$.
-When they did include the contribution of thermal energy, they fitted for a universal efficiency factor in the range 0.2 - 0.3.
-However, their definition of $\alpha_{\rm CE}$ is different than ours, because they do not include all of the thermal energy, but only some fraction of it (arbitrarily assumed to be $\alpha_{\rm CE}$).
-Therefore, their CE efficiency factor $\alpha_{\rm Z}$ is defined as

-\cite{zorotovic_post-common-envelope_2010}'s methodology to map WD models to progenitor models is slightly different than ours: they use progenitors from 1 $M_\odot$ up to the mass where the core at the end of the main sequence is greater than the WD mass.
-In contrast, our upper limit on the mass of the progenitor is based on the criterion of a predominantly convective envelope.
-However, since RGB stars become convective soon after leaving the MS, this is not likely to be a major effect.
+Note that they refer to recombination energy as internal energy, differing from our terminology.
+When not including the recombination energy, they find $\alpha_{\rm CE}$ close to 0.5 works best to describe most systems \citep{zorotovic_2022}.
+Including some recombination energy would shift $\alpha_{\rm CE}$ to slightly lower values, particularly for progenitors on the AGB.
+Hence, their results are approximately consistent with our best-fit $\alpha_{\rm CE}$.